Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 #### Reactions

-1. Eliminated blank entries from type column using filter
+1. Eliminated blank entries from the 'Type' column using the filter

 2. The header for the 'Type' column was renamed to 'Reaction Type'